Skip to main content

 • System file naming rule: FlyOS-Fast-[chip series]-[version number].img, for example: FlyOS-Fast-H5-v1.0.0.img

-• This tutorial uses .exe and GOOGLE drive as examples
+• This tutorial uses .exe and Google Drive as examples

-• Access the cloud disk, click FlyOS-FAST-V1.2.43
+• Access the cloud drive, click FlyOS-FAST-V1.2.48

 • Click the image you need to download

-• This tutorial needs to download Fly_FAST-H5.exe
+• In this tutorial, you need to download Fly_FAST-H5.exe

-• Click still download
+• Click "Download Anyway"

 2. Extract the system image file to get the .img file.

-Burning the System
+Flashing the System

 10. Install the system card onto the motherboard.

-Installing the System Card
+Installing System Card

-Installing the Antenna
+Installing Antenna

 warning

-• The WIFI antenna port is ipex1
+• The WiFi antenna port is ipex1

 tip

-1. Power the host.
+1. Power the host computer.

-Please proceed to the next step:SSH Connect to Host
+Please proceed to the next step: SSH Connect to Host Computer

-Other System Configuration Options
+Modifying Other System Configuration Options

-For other system configuration options, please refer to:Modifying the System Configuration
+To modify other system configuration options, please refer to: Modifying System Configuration

 Loading...